Victoriurki/dictionary_app/README.md

 <img src="screenshot/screenshot1.png" width="200" height="400">

-If you tap on the screen, you will be redirected to our homepage, it is where you type a word that you would like search.
+If you tap on the screen, you will be redirected to our homepage, it is where you type the word that you would like search.
 It is shown in the image bellow.

 <img src="screenshot/screenshot2.png" width="200" height="400">